durovsky/rep/rep-I000X.rst

 Hardware interfaces are top-level priority in ROS-Industrial Roadmap [#ros-i_roadmap]_, however if not considering *ros_canopen* package from IPA [#ros_canopen]_, there hasn't been any obvious progress in this field for quite a long time now.

-Mapping worldwide production system interfaces, Fieldbus technology which has been commonly used for more than 25 years with a wide variety of competing standards on the market [#fieldbus_wiki]_ is definitely current leader.
+Mapping worldwide production system interfaces, fieldbus technology is definitelly the most progressive one.
 Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided for **PROFINET**, since integration of this standard could be one of the possible ways how to allow ROS-I systems to communicate with PCL's HMI's, OPCs and various industrial hardware.

 In addition to interfacing peripherals we would like to address following two scenarios in particular:

 - Integration of ROS-I system into existing industrial network (PLC as a master)
 - Using ROS-I as a high level system for industrially driven mechanics (PC as a master)

-The main goal of ROS-PROFINET wrapper is therefore to provide access to PROFINET network through ROS messages, services and actions.
+The main goal of ROS-PROFINET wrapper is to provide access to PROFINET network through ROS messages, services and actions, utilizing existing Linux compatible Profinet hardware.

 Software Layers
 ========